Research Topics

 Read the summary

-Our team suggest hydrologic signature, a metrics that represent watershed dynamics, as a new approach to estimate dominant processes.
-We investigate the links between hydrologic signatures and watershed process using large-scale streamflow dataset from the U.S., U.K., Brazil, and Australia.
+Our team suggests hydrologic signatures, metrics representing watershed dynamics, as a new approach to estimating dominant processes.
+Using large-sample streamflow datasets (CAMELS) from the U.S., U.K., Brazil, and Australia, we investigate the links between hydrologic signatures and watershed processes.

 PI: Dr. H. McMillan, Funded by NSF